saucecontrol/InheritDoc/readme.md

 Troubleshooting
 ---------------

-Because this MSBuild Task is supposed to Just Work™, there is very little configuration to do.
+Because this MSBuild Task is supposed to Just Work™, there is very little configuration to do, and MSBuild Tasks are a bit of a dark art anyway.
 If it doesn't work for you, check the detailed output from MSBuild (e.g. `dotnet build -v detailed`) and look for `InheritDoc` in the logs.
 You should have some info about why the task failed to run in there.
 Issue reports are, of course, welcome with good repro steps.